-The College of Medicine at the University of Arkansas for Medical Sciences (UAMS) has educated and trained the vast majority of Arkansas’ physicians since 1879.
-As part of the state’s only comprehensive academic health center, the college prepares clinicians and scientists to make their mark around the world.
-Our faculty physicians provide highly specialized, patient and family-centered care at UAMS Medical Center’s state-of-the-art hospital, clinics and internationally recognized patient care and research institutes, Arkansas Children’s Hospital, the Central Arkansas Veterans Healthcare System, UAMS regional centers and clinics throughout the state.
+The College of Medicine at the University of Arkansas for Medical Sciences has educated and trained more than 10,500 physicians since 1879.
+As part of the state’s only health sciences university and UAMS Health, the college prepares physicians and scientists to transform health across Arkansas and make their mark around the world.

 To improve health and increase knowledge through innovative teaching, groundbreaking research, state-of-the-art patient care and outstanding service to Arkansas, the nation and the world.